NehemiahG7/GoKitchen/readme.md

 ## User Stories

 - [x] User can enter what they have in their pantry
-- [ ] User can select certain groceries to always appear on the grocery list or appear after a certain amount of time
+- [x] User can select certain groceries to always appear on the grocery list
-- [ ] User can generate a grocery list
+- [x] User can generate a grocery list
 - [ ] User can enter and save recipies that they would like to eat this week
 - [ ] User can generate a grocery list from the recipies they entered